CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.facts.md

 - `password` refers to the password that is set by the `user`.

-In the example code below shows how PHP uses the `PDO_PGSQL` driver, `PDO_PGSQL DSN`, and `PDO` class to connect to the PostgreSQL database.
+The example code below shows how PHP uses the `PDO_PGSQL` driver, `PDO_PGSQL DSN`, and `PDO` class to connect to the PostgreSQL database.

 Code: